 Okay, I need to learn to deal with stress not only for my sugar intake but to reduce my high-stress hormone levels.

-- Eat nutrient-rich meals/ snack without sugar and high carbohydrates.
+- Eat nutrient-rich meals/ snacks without the sugar and high carbohydrates.
 This is especially important at breakfast when it sets the cycle for the day.

 - Avoiding too much caffeine.
 Caffeine stimulates stress hormones.
 Too much caffeine, especially at night, can interfere with sleep